smapiot/piral/docs/features.md

 ## Further Reading

-There are further reads on the topic of microfrontends.
+There are further reads on the topic of micro frontends.

 - [Awesome Micro Frontends](https://github.com/rajasegar/awesome-micro-frontends)
 - [Micro frontends—a microservice approach to front-end web development](https://medium.com/@tomsoderlund/micro-frontends-a-microservice-approach-to-front-end-web-development-f325ebdadc16)